giannisdaras/giannisdaras.github.io/_pages/about.md

 ## Talks

 The most representative talk of my latest research is the one given at Columbia Engineering, as part of the Workshop on Emerging Trends in AI.
-Please watch the talk [here]([Workshop on Emerging Trends in AI](https://youtu.be/4HTuPx6wjJM?si=DVOShkwhiIIMJBON)).
+Please watch the talk [here](https://youtu.be/4HTuPx6wjJM?si=DVOShkwhiIIMJBON).

 ![](images/columbia_photo.jpg)